carbon-language/carbon-lang/docs/design/generics/overview.md

 // Support multiplying values of type `Distance` with
 // values of type `f64` or any type implicitly
 // convertible to `f64`.
-external impl Distance as MultipliableWith(like f64) ...
+impl Distance as MultipliableWith(like f64) ...
 ```

 ## Future work